 "The first mindful sit: 2012, Room 18 at Coronado Elementary"

-Mindful Life Project works diligently to support the mental and emotional wellness of students, teachers, staff, leaders, and families through mindfulness programming to create a foundation of wellbeing at the individual level, then leading to a very connected school culture and climate where all feel safe, welcomed, valued, and believed in.
+Mindful Life Project works diligently to support the mental and emotional wellness of students, teachers, staff, leaders, and families through mindfulness programming.
+The goal is to create a foundation of well-being at the individual level that leads to a connected school culture and climate where everyone feel safe, welcomed, valued, and believed in.

 We focus on supporting TK-8th grade schools to transform the educational ecosystem, so our partner schools prioritize the whole child and the adults who work with students every day.
 We strive to collaborate with schools, create significant space for students and educators, and cultivate mindfulness and compassion daily.

 As our youth and educators grow these practices early and often, their inner critic and layers of conditioning never get fed, and they're able to connect with their authentic and powerful, resilient selves and are empowered to thrive both in school and in their community.